 Fill a plastic Nalgene with hot water and put it between your upper thighs when you go to sleep.
 If you have two Nalgenes, even better.
 Fill them both and put the other one by your feet inside your sleeping bag.

 The coldest night I’ve spent camping was en route to the summit of Mt.
 Whitney in the Eastern Sierras.
 We were about 12,000 feet up, and it was October, the end of hiking/climbing season before winter rolled in.
 This trick SAVED ME.
 The hot water warms the blood that’s carried throughout your body.
 It is the difference between shivering all night and relaxing inside your sleeping bag and getting some much needed shut-eye.

-I keep all of my car camping essentials in a large plastic box in the garage so everything’s in one place and ready to go for the next trip.
-This includes but is not limited to: pots, pans, cups, plates, silverware, cooking utensils, plastic wine glasses, etc. (and I always give everything a good, proper wash when I get home from each trip); French press and coffee accoutrements (necessary); s’mores sticks; small camp towels; toiletries; dish soap; mini salt/pepper and other vital seasonings; JetBoil and gas canister; fire starter accessories; lantern; first aid kit; compass and extra rope (you never know).
-Grab-n-go!
+I keep all of my car camping essentials in a large plastic bin in the garage so everything’s in one place and ready to go for the next trip.
+This includes but is not limited to:

 4. Reese’s Peanut Butter Cup s’mores

-Speaking of improving upon perfect foods… S’mores are good, but they can be better.
-One way is to swap out the chocolate bar for a Reese’s Peanut Butter Cup and your friends and family will love you forever.
-You’re so brilliant!!
+Speaking of improving upon perfect foods… S’mores are so good, a camping staple, must-have!
+But, did you know they can be better?
+One way to fancy up your s’mores is to swap out the chocolate bar for a Reese’s Peanut Butter Cup.
+After a long day in the wild, there’s no sweeter treat to end the night.